anufrievroman/calcure/readme.md

 ### User arguments

-`calcure c` - Start with the calendar view (default)
+`-c` - Start on the calendar page (default)

-`calcure j` - Start with the journal view
+`-j` - Start on the journal page

-`calcure help` - Start on the help page
+`-h` - Start on the help page

-`calcure p` - Start in the privacy mode (text is obfuscated as •••••)
+`-p` - Start in the privacy mode (text is obfuscated as •••••)

-`calcure version` - Print the version and exit
+`-v` - Print the version and exit

+`--folder=FOLDERNAME` - Use datafiles from specific folder.
+For example, if you want to have separate databases for work and for personal things, you can start as `calcure --folder=$HOME/.calcure/work` or `calcure --folder=$HOME/.calcure/personal`

 ## Key bindings